25B-NBOMe

 The carbon-11 labeled version of this compound ([11C]Cimbi-36) was synthesized and validated as a radioactive tracer for positron emission tomography (PET) in Copenhagen.
 As a 5-HT2A receptor agonist PET radioligand, [11C]Cimbi-36 was hypothesized to provide a more functional marker of these receptors.
 Also, [11C]Cimbi-36 is investigated as a potential marker of serotonin release and thus could serve as an indicator of serotonin levels in vivo.
 [11C]Cimbi-36 is now undergoing clinical trials as a PET-ligand in humans.

+25B-NBOMe was first described in the scientific literature by Ralf Heim and colleagues at the Free University of Berlin by 1999.

+Use and effects

+The dose range of 25B-NBOMe has been given as 0.05 to 0.7 mg sublingually, with a typical dose estimate of 0.4 mg.